Refine your search

 Further information

-If you forget to register as present or absent, see these instructions.
+If you forget to register as present or absent, you need to apply for reinstating you study right, see these instructions.

-Please contact Student and Learning Services’ Customer Service if you have any questions on registration (contact information in Support Channels for Students).
+Please contact Student and Learning Services’ Customer Service if you have any questions on registration.